 THE ‘HIERARCHY’ OF DISCOUNTING BEHAVIOURS

 If you want, make a connection between this chart and the Johari Window.
-In the Johari Window, the therapeutic journey is from top left to bottom right – from the known into the unknown.
+In that Window, our scenic routes go from top left to bottom right – from the known into the unknown.

 In the Discount Matrix, we are being invited to consider:

-1. Can we identify our choices and act on them in an ordered or systematic way.
+1. our available choices, and act on them in an ordered or systematic way.
 Think about the THINK-MAKE OPTIONS-JUDGE-ACT experiment here.

-2. When we come up with experiments, can we create choices that help remove any blocks to solving those problems?
+2. devising experiments to help remove any blocks to solving those problems?